 With all the talk of minimalism and simple living on the Internet these days I am still constantly surprised to see how many interpretations there are.
 I’m also seeing lots of confusion.
 I think that’s because most people are attracted to certain people who are writing about the subjects without concern about what either of those labels really mean.
 And while I’ve stated numerous times that I don’t believe myself to be an “expert,” I do feel the topic is not only valuable—but deserves explanation and exploration.
 For if SMART Living 365 is a way to fill our lives with meaning, purpose and happiness, then knowing about ideas that help that manifest is important to the journey.

 So what’s the difference between simple living and minimalism?
-I’ve written about this before and if you haven’t read that other article you can find it HERE.
-But on the surface I believe there is a noticeable difference between the two topics regardless of who writes about either of them.
+On the surface I believe there is a noticeable difference between the two topics regardless of who writes about either of them.
 From my interpretation—minimalism is a catchall phrase for people who are most attracted to paring down to the minimal in their life.
 Words and phrases frequently used by most minimalists are de-cluttering, getting rid of stuff, anti-consumerism, austerity, rules about the best way to do it, quantifying what qualifies, eliminating as much as possible, etc., etc. The one word that comes to mind when talking minimalism is “discipline.”
 Now I’m not saying there is anything wrong with any of those terms whatsoever, just that a focus on them individually doesn’t make me passionate about jumping on the bandwagon.